The Annapolis Traditional Dance Society

 - Our contra dances are held the third Saturday of each month.

-- Our English country dances are usually held on fifth Saturdays - see the calendar.
+- Our English country dances are normally scheduled for the first Saturdays of March, June, September and November - see the calendar.

 - Dances run from 7 to 10 PM.